ALEHACKsp/arithra2-hwid-bypass/README.md

+#Update => this project no longer works for arithra2.

 Project was made in 5 minutes, goal was to bypass Arithra2's HWID system to allow cheating with a new HWID with every loadup.

 How to use: